pranscript/git_cheatsheet/README.md

 ### Branching

 ```
-git branch -a                     // list  all local and remote branches with an * on the current active branch.
+git branch -a                     /* list  all local and remote branches with an * on the
+                                  */current active branch.
 git branch                        // shows all local branches
 git branch branchname             // new branch created
 git checkout branchname           // to switch between available branches